shubham1o1/html-css/3. CSS_Basics/README.md

 - A-F, 0-9.
 - 6 or 3 characters.
 - Starts with #.
-- first two red, second two green, last two green.
+- first two red, second two green, last two blue.
 In `#ffAABB` ff is for red value, AA is for green value and BB is for blue value.
 - **#ff0000** is red,**#00ff00** is green and so on.
 - Having same value leads to shades of grey eg (f4f4f4, ccc, e3e3e3, 333).